Tednoob17/Ctf-Wu/htb-academy/modules/htb-to-md/Google Cybersecurity Certification.md

 	An escalation policy

-8. Why is it important for analysts for analysts to follow a company's escalation policy ?
+8. Why is it important  analysts to follow a company's escalation policy ?
 Select  two answers .
 	- An escalation policy instructs analysts on the right person to contact during an incident.
 	- An escalation policy can help analysts prioritize which security events needs to be escalated with more or less urgency.

 9. Fill in the blank: An entry-level analysts helps the security team make sure the <----> person on the team is alerted when incidents occur. correct

-10. A security analyst receives an alert that someone has gained unauthorized access to a system with PII.
+10. A security analyst receives an alert that someone has gained unauthorized access to a system with PII .
 Seconds later, the analyst is alerted that an employee has downloaded unapproved  software on their work device.
 Which incident should be escalated be escalated first ?
+	The incident involving unauthorized access to the system with PII should be escalated first .